mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 You *must* add at least one principal now to allow communication between the Kerberos administration daemon kadmind and the kadmin program over the network for further administration.
-To do this, use the kadmin.local utility on the master KDC.  kadmin.local is designed to be run on the master KDC host without using Kerberos authentication to an admin server; instead, it must have read and write access to the Kerberos database on the local filesystem.
+To do this, use the kadmin.local utility on the primary KDC.  kadmin.local is designed to be run on the primary KDC host without using Kerberos authentication to an admin server; instead, it must have read and write access to the Kerberos database on the local filesystem.

 The administrative principals you create should be the ones you added to the ACL file (see :ref:`admin_acl`).